Bombardment of Fort St. Philip (1815): Bombardment

 The next day, Latour states that 'the bombardment was continued with the same vivacity as on the former day', except the shelling ceased for two hour periods at midday and at sundown.
 This is not corroborated by Overton's account.
 HMS Volcano's log records that it fired eighty mortar shells that day, which calls into question the statements made by Latour.

 There was occasional retaliatory cannon fire from the fort's batteries on the 9th and the 10th but the shot fell short.
 A similar barrage directed towards the two bomb vessels was made from the fort on the 11th at 4:00pm for fifteen minutes, with no effect other than possibly disturbing their fire.

 Later in the day on the 11th, shrapnel struck the American flag post, nailing the halyards to the mast.
 The flag was repaired and replaced on the flag pole, an hour after lowering, by an American sailor who braved the British bombardment by climbing up the mast and securing the flag while shots burst overhead.
 The sailor completed this without injury.
 The evening of January 11, the bomb vessels bombarded the fort's store house, thinking it to be the powder magazine.
 Several shells passed straight through the store house; two exploded within it, killing one man and wounding another.
 The real powder magazines escaped harm with the exception of the main magazine which suffered some minor damage but failed to explode.
 HMS Volcano's log records that it fired ninety two mortar shells that day.
 The noise of the bombardment could be heard that night at the Villère Plantation, as recorded in Colonel Dickson's journal.

-On the morning of the 12th four rowboats returned from having reconnoitred the fort, firing howitzer shells and round shot into the fort prior to returning to the flotilla.
+On the morning of the 12th four rowboats returned from having reconnoitred the fort, firing several rounds of grape and round shot via swivel guns into the fort prior to returning to the flotilla.
 It would appear this was misplaced by Latour as taking place on the morning of the 10th.
 Overton's account does not specify when this took place.

 Latour states that a similar barrage, with the usual intervals, was directed upon the fort by the bomb vessels on the 12 January through to 14 January.
 On January 12, HMS Volcano fired 56 mortar shells until a shell burst in the mortar.
 Nobody was hurt, and the damage to the vessel was repaired overnight, to allow a bombardment to continue the next day.